Ayms/torrent-live/README.md

 If for any reasons the player stops inside the browser (or bug) then refresh the page and restart the video where it stopped.

 If you want more advanced security/anonymity features you can checkout [Peersm](http://www.peersm.com) and [try it](http://peersm.com/peersm), see [node-Tor](https://github.com/Ayms/node-Tor) for the technical details.

+## Do not say to the "world" what you are really looking for

+torrent-live does change the real infohash for another one close to it, then retrieves the peers that are closest to it, eliminates the spies and finally requests the real infohash to them, then connects to the non spies (limited to 20) among the returned peers.

+This does prevent to say to everybody what you are really looking for, spies are eliminated not only during the final phase but all along the process of discovering the peers that have the requested content.

 ## No Freerider